 Halloween Severed Head By Shaunte @CraftsUnleashed

-So that’s it, my absolute favourite DIY Halloween props and decorations from around the web.
-I love how creative and unique each one is, and making them yourselves will save you so much money than if you tried to buy store bought alternatives.
+So that’s it, my absolute favorite DIY Halloween props and decorations from around the web.
+I love how creative and unique each one is, and making them yourselves will save you so much money than if you tried to buy store-bought alternatives.
 Go ahead and have a look at the creators blogs and websites, they’re all so talented and worth your time!
 So, what’s your best homemade Halloween prop?
-Share your favourites in the comments section below!
+Share your favorites in the comments section below!

 And remember to check out the homemade Halloween treats and snack I posted yesterday, Yummy